BlvckBytes/GPEEE/README.md

 a string containing a number's sequence of characters will equal (`==`) to that number.
 If the type is also to be checked, the use of exact operators (`===`, `!==`) is required.

 Lists are equal if either their reference is equal or all of their elements are equal (strict or not depends on the used operator on the lists).

 For Strings, non-exact means ignore casing as well as leading/trailing spaces when comparing while exact checks these properties.

 **Comparison operations:**

-The comparison operation compares *only* numbers, no matter their type, and will use fallback values on all other types.
+Comparison can only either take place on numbers or on values implementing the `Comparable` interface which are of same type.
+In all other instances, both sides of the operator will be interpreted as longs.

 **Boolean operations:**

-A boolean operation applies *only* to booleans and numbers and will use fallback values on all other types.
-A number is being considered `true` if it's greater than zero and `false` otherwise.
+Null values are considered to equal to `false` while all other values only equal true if they compare positively against zero (> 0).
+For non-numeric values this means that the fallback of interpreting them as a long will be made use of.

 **Concatenation operation:**